kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-> **âš ï¸ Explicit Import Required**: External library components are not automatically available.
+> **Explicit Import Required**: External library components are not automatically available.
 You must explicitly extend the library's module interfaces in your `@KoraApp` interface.
-Simply adding a library to your classpath is not enough - the module interface extension makes the components available for dependency injection.
+Simply adding a
+> library to your classpath is not enough - the module interface extension makes the components available for dependency injection.

 **This explicit approach prevents the common problems of automatic frameworks:**

 - No surprise instantiation of unwanted components
 - Clear visibility into what dependencies are actually used
 - Better security through intentional inclusion
 - Easier debugging and maintenance

-### Submodule Factory
+### Submodule Factory { #submodule-factory }

 Generated modules from `@KoraSubmodule` interfaces: